Tenet posts quarterly net loss on fewer insured patients

-(Reuters) - Tenet Healthcare Corp (THC.N) reported a third-quarter net loss on Monday as its hospitals treated more patients without insurance coverage than a year ago.
+Nov 2 (Reuters) - Tenet Healthcare Corp reported a third-quarter net loss on Monday as its hospitals treated more patients without insurance coverage than a year ago.

 The third-largest U.S. for-profit hospital chain also announced plans to buy back up to $500 million of its stock.